A creative new Audio and Visual catalyst that enables the fast prototyping of creative ideas by artists through noncompetitive collaboration

 Púca Festival 2019 is seeking expression of interest from visual artists, projection specialists, graphic and motion graphic designers, sound artists and musicians to undertake a 48-hour challenge of creating new work in the de:LUX project.
 Applicants must have a proficient level of understanding and knowledge of operating programmes for creating either motion graphics or sound recording (i.e. Final Cut Pro, After Effects, Resolume Arena, MadMapper, Ableton, Logic, Reaper).

 Púca Festival is able to provide selected artist with €300 stipends for participating, and will provide teams with a standardised kit list of equipment for the installation (projector, media player, PA system, mixing desk), and a space to work.
 Selected artists and musicians will need their own laptop, and audio or visual equipment for developing the artwork, i.e. camera, field recorder, microphones, audio interfaces, musical instruments.

-Successful applicants are required to be on site in Drogheda from Monday 28th October (PM) in order to be paired up to complete the 48-hour challenge on following days.
+Successful applicants are required to be on site in Drogheda from Tuesday 29th October (PM) in order to be paired up to complete the 48-hour challenge on following days.
 All participating artists and musicians will need to be present in Drogheda from Wednesday 30th (PM) for the tech run-through, through till Thursday 31st October for the launch of their work.
-Accommodation will be provided along with other participating artists for the duration of the project.

 Drogheda Tourist Office